 The time spent here is important to art educators both for their teaching and art-making.
 Bronwyn Sale, a former art teacher from Portland, wrote this when she received a similar fellowship a few year’s ago, “As an art teacher, I believe that the best ‘staff development’ is to be among fellow working artists and to practice my own art.
 Attending Haystack gave me the space and environment to do so.
 In addition to the personal artistic growth that occurred during my workshop, as a teacher the experience was invaluable.
 I was able to assume the role of student again in a workshop taught by an artist who is also a master teacher....
 I gained a whole new perspective on teaching and was exposed to ideas and assignments that I can now share with my students...”
 This new fellowship will create a permanent fellowship for an active MAEA Maine teacher to attend a two-week session.

 Go to the Haystack website for information about sessions and workshops.
-Note: This scholarship is for a dorm room.
-If you would like more expensive accommodations, you would be required to pay the difference.
+The catalog is typically posted in late December.
+(Note: This scholarship is for a dorm room.
+If you would like more expensive accommodations, you would be required to pay the difference.)

 Why would attending a summer session at Haystack be important to your teaching and how would you benefit from the opportunity?